monade/paramoid/README.md

 # Paramoid

-Are you a bit _paranoid_ about your Rails application params?
+Getting _paranoid_ about your Rails application params?
 Try _paramoid_!

 It's a replacement / extension for Rails Strong Parameters that allows to declare complex params structures with a super cool DSL, supporting required params, default values, groups, arrays and more.